AlvaroGomezMartinez/_api/README.md

 ## Northside ISD<br>Department of Academic Technology

 ### Project Description
 This project supports a Google spreadsheet that simulates an API.
 The spreadsheet contains multiple sheets that feed information to separate projects.
 The spreadsheet is meant to make data gathering more time efficient.
-Three of the sheets have to be manually updated, but another three can be automated using report subscriptions from Cognos.
-The three subscribed reports are sent to Alvaro Gomez's gmail and are labeled.
+Manual data push features have been temporarily disabled (2025-08-12) but can be re-activated as needed.
+Automated email processing features remain active.

 **The project has been completely refactored** to use a modern, modular architecture with improved error handling, logging, and maintainability.

+> **📋 Important**: Some features have been temporarily disabled.
+See [`DISABLED_FEATURES.md`](./DISABLED_FEATURES.md) for details and re-activation instructions.

 ### Architecture Overview